mvstgmbh/hr-slack-app/README.md

-# Deno Starter Template
+# HR Slack App

-This is a scaffolded Deno template used to build out Slack apps using the Slack CLI.
+This is a Slack app that helps HR automate some of their tasks.

 **Guide Outline**: